-Each year, the Charity holds public symposia on relevant topics, led by faculty members and open to the general public.
-In March 2017, for example, the Charity produced an interactive event to raise awareness of the plight of refugees coming to Europe.
+Each year, the Charity holds several public symposia on relevant topics, led by faculty members and students and open to the general public.
+In March 2018, for example, the Charity produced an interactive event on the topic of ethical tourism.